kawalpreet-kour/SOP-s-for-virtual-environment/README.md

 - You can install any other package as per your project like Django, FastAPI, pandas, etc.

 #### Check install success:
+_Shows all installed packages in the environment._

 ```bash
 pip list
 ```
 <img width="715" height="378" alt="Screenshot from 2025-07-19 15-38-33" src="https://github.com/user-attachments/assets/02d2fdac-28b0-40a0-ac37-86bfea2488d4" />

 ### Freezing Installed Packages
-Export the installed package versions to a file:
+_Exports the list of installed packages and versions to a file._

 ```bash
 pip freeze > requirements.txt
 ```